vvorld/getid-web-sdk/README.md

   },
 };
 ```
-Please be aware that JWT will expire in 60 min after getting (it's configurable)

 #### Obtaining JWT
 For security reasons, you will need to generate and include a short-lived JSON Web Token (JWT) every